SMI 12: Koh-i-Noor with an amulet.

 Origin: Possibly Kullar Mines, India.

 The Koh-i-Noor diamond depicted in 1851.
-During the time of the Sikh Empire of Maharajah Ranjit Singh (1780 – 1839), it was worn around the arm and was considered the most expensive diamond in the world.
+During the time of the Sikh Empire of Maharajah Ranjit Singh (1780 – 1839), it was worn around the arm and was considered the most expensive diamond in the world at one time.
 Composed of Gold, enamel, rock crystal, glass, rubies, pearls and silk.

 History